colinsurprenant/jruby-mmap-benchmark/README.md

 # JRuby mmap benchmarks

-Series of benchmarks comparing different ways of calling Java NIO mmap from JRuby for sequential writes versus standard JRuby File IO writes.
+Series of benchmarks comparing different ways of calling Java NIO mmap from JRuby for sequential writes versus standard JRuby File IO.

-The main "cost" of using Java NIO from JRuby is the Ruby/Java String boxing/unboxing and bytes array conversion.
+The main "cost" of using Java NIO from JRuby when using strings to carry data is the JRuby/Java String conversions.

 - `PureMmapFile` is a Ruby implementation that just wraps the Java NIO classes and methods for doing mmap.
 - `MmapFile` is a Java implementation that has different strategies for handling the write method depending on the data type.
+- `MmapFileExt` is a Java extension implementation
+- `File` is just standard Ruby File IO.

 These benchmarks have been run on a MBP 13r 2.8GHz i7 with 16GB and 500GB SSD, OSX 10.9.4, JRuby 1.7.15, Java 1.7.0_11-b21